 For more information, contact your nearest Job Service North Dakota office.

-The Workforce Investment Act Youth Employment and Training Program provides youth with a broad range of year-round coordinated services.
+The Workforce Innovation and Opportunity Act Youth Employment and Training Program provides youth with a broad range of year-round coordinated services.
 These services include academic and occupational learning assistance, leadership development, preparation for further education, additional training, and eventual employment.
-Youth have access to all of the ten required program elements as needed through Job Service North Dakota.
+Youth have access to all of the required program elements as needed through Job Service North Dakota.